Blackmagic Design Technology

 If you would like to read the full article then please click here.

 Overall, Blackmagic really are taking the cinema industry by storm and creating high quality, affordable and unique products.
-With the URSA Mini G2 and Pocket Cinema Camera 4k, plenty of camera people are now able to now shoot in a RAW format without having to compromise with storage.
+With the URSA Mini G2 and Pocket Cinema Camera 4k, plenty of camera operators are now able to now shoot in a RAW format without having to compromise with storage.
 For more information on Blackmagic products please call in on 0208 941 1199.